crispipear/acnh-infobook/README.md

-### Animal Crossing: New Horizons info book
+## Nookie's Book

+Based on the game **Animal Crossing: New Horizons**

 Not even addicited to ACNH :^)

-I got tired of lookng at an excel sheet so I wanted to make a tool that list all the fish and bugs info..
+We got tired of lookng at an excel sheet so I wanted to make a tool that list all the fish and bugs info..